nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 # How to deploy Nebari on Azure

-A basic overview of deploying Nebari on Azure
+A basic overview of how to deploy Nebari on Azure

-This guide is to help first time users set up an Amazon Web Services (AWS) account specifically with the intention to use and deploy Nebari at a production scale.
+This guide is to help first-time users set up an Azure account specifically for the purpose of using and deploying Nebari at a production scale.
 In this guide we will walk you through the following steps:

 - [Sign up for Azure](#sign-up-for-azure);
 - [Create an Azure service principal](#authentication)